-The Development Studies pathway is based in the Oxford Department of International Development (ODID), which has a longstanding global reputation for research excellence.
+The International Development pathway is based in the Oxford Department of International Development (ODID), which has a longstanding global reputation for research excellence.
 It was judged to be the leading international development department in the country in the REF 2014.

 The Department houses five externally funded research groups (the International Growth Centre, the Oxford Poverty and Human Development Initiative, the Refugee Studies Centre, the Technology and Management Centre for Development, and Young Lives) which contribute to teaching programmes by providing case studies and specialist supervision.